The University Catalog

 The catalog of the University is the document of authority for all students.
 Any academic unit may issue additional or more specific information that is consistent with approved policy.
 However, the information in the catalog supersedes that issued by any other unit if there is a conflict between the two.
 The University reserves the right to change the requirements given in the catalog at any time.

-Assistance in obtaining information about the University—including costs, refund policies, withdrawal, academic programs, the faculty, accreditation, and facilities and services for disabled persons—is available from V. Shelby Stanfield, Vice Provost and Registrar, at (512) 475-7510 and at the University of Texas at Austin, Office of the Registrar, P O Box 7216, Austin TX 78713-7216.
+Assistance in obtaining information about the University—including costs, refund policies, withdrawal, academic programs, the faculty, accreditation, and facilities and services for disabled persons—is available from Mark Simpson, Assistant Vice Provost and Registrar, at (512) 475-7510 and at The University of Texas at Austin, Office of the Registrar, P O Box 7216, Austin TX 78713-7216.

 Statement on Equal Educational Opportunity

 The University of Texas at Austin is committed to an educational and working environment that provides equal opportunity to all members of the University community.
 In accordance with federal and state law, the University prohibits unlawful discrimination, including harassment, on the basis of race; color; religion; national origin; gender, including sexual harassment; age; disability; citizenship; and veteran status.
 Discrimination on the basis of sexual orientation, gender identity, and gender expression is also prohibited pursuant to University policy.
-Any member of the University community who feels he or she has been subject to discrimination, harassment, or retaliation should contact the Office for Inclusion and Equity in person at NOA 4.302, Austin TX 78712; via e-mail at firstname.lastname@example.org; or by phone at (512) 471-1849.
+Any member of the University community who believes they have been subject to discrimination, harassment, or retaliation should contact the Office for Inclusion and Equity in person at SSB 3.212, Austin TX 78712; via e-mail at firstname.lastname@example.org; or by phone at (512) 471-1849.

-The University of Texas at Austin is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award bachelor's, master's, first-professional, and doctoral degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur GA 30033-4097 or call (404) 679-4500 for questions about the accreditation of the University of Texas at Austin.
+The University of Texas at Austin is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate, masters, and doctorate degrees.
+Contact Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of The University of Texas at Austin.

 The University is a member of the Association of American Universities and the Oak Ridge Associated Universities, among others.